fubark/cyber/docs/docs.md

 ```

 ### Wrap value.
-Use `?` as a type prefix to turn it into an `Option` type.
 A value is automatically wrapped into the inferred optional's `some` case:
 ```cy
 var a ?String = 'abc'
 print a     -- Prints 'Option(abc)'